andrewjesaitis/hexbug-tracker/README.md

 --------------

 * See `./predict.py --help` for additional options
-* This project includes an iPython notebook that is useful for prototyping and examining functions.
-The notebook and its plotting code has external dependencies which are enumerated in requirements.txt.
+* This project includes an iPython notebook that is useful for visualizing data, prototyping tracking strategies and   examining functions.
+The notebook and its plotting code have additional external   dependencies which are enumerated in requirements.txt.
 These dependencies can   be installed using pip: `pip install -r requirements.txt`.

 Algorithm
 ---------